Fingerprints of heavy element nucleosynthesis in the late-time lightcurves of kilonovae

-It roughly equals the observed bolometric luminosity of the kilonova emission following its peak light, and in particular at late-time after the ejecta becomes optically-thin.
+It roughly equals the bolometric luminosity, $L_{\text{bol}}$, of the kilonova following its peak light, particularly at late-time after the ejecta becomes optically-thin.
 In Eq.~\eqref{eq:dotQ}, $\dot q_i(t)$ is the radioactive decay energy release rate per unit mass from a decay channel $i$, including $\beta^-$-decay, $\beta^+$-decay/electron capture, $\alpha$-decay and spontaneous fission.
 The thermalization efficiency $f_i(t)$ is defined by the ratio of the rate of the ejecta specific thermal energy increase to $\dot q_i(t)$ due to the thermalization of decay products.
 We assume that the material contains a Gaussian $Y_e$ distribution, characterized by a central value $Y_{e,c}$ and a width $\Delta Y_e$.
 The corresponding $\dot q_i(t)$ is calculated using an $r$-process nuclear reaction network~\cite{Wu2016}.
-We adopt $f_i(t)$ of $\beta^-$-decay products based on detailed particle thermalization simulations~\cite{Barnes+16} while we model those of dominating individual nuclei based on the work of Ref.~\cite{Kasen:2018drm}.
+We adopt $f_i(t)$ of $\beta^-$-decay products based on detailed particle thermalization simulations~\cite{Barnes+16} while model those of dominating individual nuclei based on the work of Ref.~\cite{Kasen:2018drm}.
 These represent an important improvement when compared with recent works~\cite{Zhu:2018oay,Wanajo:2018wra}.
-Detailed descriptions for the calculation of $\dot q_i(t)$ and $f_i(t)$ are given in the Supplemental Material.
+Detailed descriptions for the calculation of $\dot q_i(t)$ and $f_i(t)$ are given in the SM.

+For models A--D, we vary the ejecta $Y_e$ distribution such that the produced peak and range of nuclei are largely distinct (see Table~\ref{tab:model} and Fig.~\ref{fig:heating_FRDM}).
+Both model A and B with lower $Y_{e,c}=0.15$ and 0.25 produce a wide range of nuclei across the two corresponding abundance peaks, $A_{\text{peak}}$.
+On the other hand, model C and D with higher $Y_{e,c}=0.35$ and 0.45 only produce a smaller range of nuclei around its $A_{\text{peak}}=80$ and 60.